 In talking about their own lives, the voters engage in what psychologists call "active processing."
 The idea is that people learn lessons more durably when they come to the conclusion themselves, not when someone "bitch-slaps you with a statistic," says Fleischer.
 Overall, it's a task designed to point out our common humanity, which then opens the door to reducing prejudice and changing opinions.

 How “deep canvassing” works

 Here's a video example of deep canvassing.
-It's of a real voter and a canvasser from the Leadership LAB, a program of the Los Angeles LGBT Center, in March.
+It's of a real voter and a canvasser from the Leadership LAB, a program of the Los Angeles LGBT Center.
 The woman in the video starts off ambivalent on transgender issues.
 But through deep canvassing, the activist is able to turn her around.

 Specifically, the canvassers ask the voters to recall a time when they were discriminated against.
 And then toward the end of the conversation, the canvassers nudge the voters into thinking about how that experience can relate to the plight of transgender people.
 The idea is that people learn lessons more durably when they come to the conclusions on their own.

 In the video above, notice how the voter starts to come around on the issue when the canvasser asks if she's ever been on the receiving end of discrimination.
 She talks about being picked on at work and feeling different.
 He responds by telling his own story of being discriminated against for being gay.
 It's a real heart to heart between strangers.

 And in that moment, the canvasser points out that a transgender nondiscrimination law would help people who feel discriminated against at school or work.

 "Oh, okay, that makes a lot of sense," she says.